awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-autoscaling.md

 1. Choose **Test**\.
 The output states that the Auto Scaling group was successfully updated with a new launch configuration\.

-## Task 3: Create an Automation Document, Patch the AMI, and Update the Auto Scaling Group<a name="automation-asg3"></a>
+## Task 3: Create an Automation document, patch the AMI, and update the Auto Scaling group<a name="automation-asg3"></a>

 Use the following procedure to create and run an Automation document that patches the AMI you specified for the **latestAmi** parameter\.
 The Automation workflow then updates the Auto Scaling group to use the latest, patched AMI\.